Lunar New Year

 Since the dragon is a Chinese symbol of power and good fortune, many areas of the country have dragon dancing, during which a long, colorful dragon puppet is paraded through the streets, as the highlight of festivities.

-Celebrations last for two weeks, ending on 15 February this year with the lantern festival, which marks the full moon.
+Celebrations last for two weeks, ending on February 24th, this year with the Lantern Festival, which marks the full moon.

 Some households hold rituals to offer food and paper icons to ancestors.
 Others post red paper and banners inscribed with calligraphy messages of good health and fortune in front of, and inside, homes.